 Hello, I'm pleased to meet you.

 I'm a country girl living in a big city, or very near it.
-I grew up in the heart of a farming country where everyone worked to help make ends meet and never knew we had life too hard.
+I grew up in the heart of a farming country where everyone worked to make ends meet and never knew we had a hard life.
 Was it hard?
 Yes!
 But I wouldn't trade a day of it.
 I grew up playing barefoot outside in the summertime and walking to school during the school year.
-I was a Brownie, Junior Girl Scout, and Cadet, as well as a GA and an Acteen in church.
+I was a Brownie, Junior Girl Scout, Cadet, and in church a GA, and Acteen.
 I also participated in choir and band, but I marched as a majorette and did a stint as a cheerleader.

-I learned my work ethic through my parents, my mother, a stay-at-home mom who later became an antique dealer, and my father, who was a boilermaker who later became a logger.
-They have worked hard all of my life, they continue to set the bar,.
+I learned my work ethic through my parents: my mother, a stay-at-home mom who later became an antique dealer, and my father, a boilermaker who later became a logger.
+They have worked hard all my life and continue to set the bar.
 If I wanted something, I learned to work for it.

 My career has been split between the medical field and banking.
 In both, I have worked administratively with progressive responsibilities, finally working with C-Level executives.
 I've "worked in the trenches" as a nurse aide in nursing homes and a medical office specializing in hematology and oncology.
-These were some of the most personally rewarding positions that I have ever held.
-Later, I moved into administrative work in a university hospital in physical therapy, social services, and pastoral care.
+These were some of the most personally rewarding positions I have ever held.
+Later, I began administrative work in physical therapy, social services, and pastoral care at a university hospital.

 After a big move to Texas, I spent four years promoting a family-owned stock car track.
-Now that was hard work, but FUN!
-I had to use every administrative skill I knew and learn how to market to draw in sponsors and a crowd.
-I was truly sad when the track closed due to the owner's health, but it allowed me to spread my wings in yet another direction.
+Now, that was hard work, but FUN!
+I had to use every administrative skill and learn how to market to draw in sponsors and a crowd.
+I was truly sad when the track closed due to the owner's health, but it allowed me to spread my wings in another direction.

-I worked with an interior designer as an office manager enjoying the variety of responsibilities and the clientele that came through.
+I worked with an interior designer as an office manager, enjoying the variety of responsibilities and clientele.
 If I wasn't assembling furniture or assisting a client with choosing the new decor, I was refining my administrative skills in the office.
 When the opportunity to work in a bank practically fell in my lap, I couldn't turn it down.

 Banking is where I spent my last corporate years in the wealth management arena, working with executives that helped others invest their hard-earned money where it would yield the best returns and set their family's financial future in place.
 It was here that I learned about Virtual Assisting at a time when I could see the "writing on the wall" and witness friends and colleagues whose positions were being eliminated.